YichaoOU/easy_prime/docs/content/AWS.rst

 Genome browser view is powered by Protein Paint (https://pecan.stjude.cloud/proteinpaint).
 You can zoom in to actually see the DNA bases.

-Howevery, we only support hg19 in the tracks.
+However, we only support hg19 in the tracks.
 So then the second visualization, will be better if your input is in FASTA format (e.g., if you have hg38 variant, you can first extract +/- 100bp sequence and input here).